 Guilt will not kill us, but our poison has killed them.

 It feels terrible and there are places we can share our guilt, but that place is not with those who have lived through the horror we have perpetuated.
 Guilt should not be used as a currency we pay until we feel better about our own actions, past or present.
-And whilst it feels easier to offload it via the means of apology or tears, it will come back again and again until we deprogram ourselves to reject the poisonous hate we were forced to consume and now use unthinkingly and as a matter of course to nourish the system which poisons so many others less privileged than ourselves.
+And whilst it feels easier to offload it via the means of apology or tears, it will come back again and again until we deprogram ourselves to reject the poisonous hate we were forced to consume and now use unthinkingly and as a matter of course to nourish the system which poisons so many others with less privilege than ourselves.